Walking vs running: Which is better for your health?

 "If you're looking for an inclusive form of exercise like starting a walking group, it's something that most people will be able to participate in," says accredited exercise physiologist Tim Douge, a spokesperson for Exercise & Sports Science Australia.

-Adjunct Prof Shilton says walking carries fewer injury risks and is especially suitable for older adults and people who are overweight or affected by chronic conditions like heart disease and diabetes.
+Adjunct Professor Shilton says walking carries fewer injury risks and is especially suitable for older adults and people who are overweight or affected by chronic conditions like heart disease and diabetes.

 "Because walking is low-impact, the joints and bones are only put under minimal stress, and therefore the risk of injury is lower," he explains.

-Walking is a great choice if you’re new to exercise or returning after a break.
+Walking is a great choice if you’re new to exercising or returning after a break.